venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 Give the AI specific instructions on how to format the output, including the tone, style, length, tense, and point of view (first, second, or third person) you want it to write in.

-> Please acknowledge 'Yes', if you understand the context and *stay idle*.
+> If you understand the context, please acknowledge 'Yes' and *stay idle*.

 > Ignore all my previous instructions.

-> Do not make up stuff if you know the real answer
+> Do not make up stuff if you don't know the real answer

-Given an customer  about product issue, try to extract folloiwng data,
-- name: string or don't specify
-- product: string or don't specify
-- email: string
-- issue summary: string or don't specify

-Respond with JSON with extracted data.
-If you don't find a data field, don't specify it.

 ### Text Generation & Summarization
 #### Talk is cheap, show me samples